 Students in the Health Care Administration & Public Health track who have an interest in pursuing health care law may also consider our dual degree program with the Drake University Law School.
 Students will utilize their fourth year in Health Sciences to begin completing graduate coursework in the JD program.

-With the use of summer school and Jterm as well as using graduate course work to fulfill elective requirements, Health Services Management students are able to complete the four year degree program plus the Master of Business Administration (MBA) or the Master of Public Administration (MPA) in a shorter time period than if they were to complete the two separately.
+With the use of summer school and J-term as well as using graduate course work to fulfill elective requirements, Health Care Administration & Public Health students are able to complete the four-year degree program plus the Master of Business Administration (MBA) or the Master of Public Administration (MPA) in a shorter time period than if they were to complete the two separately.

 Students in the Health Services Management track also have the opportunity to study in two new dual degree programs through our partnership with Des Moines University.
 Students interested in pursuing a career in health care administration can add a Master of Health Care Administration (MHA) to their Bachelor's degree.
 Students interested in pursuing a career in public health can add a Master of Public Health (MPH) to their degree.